-But this is just an over simplified instruction to the actual process.
-So, please read till the end to figure out how to how to make activated charcoal water filter, how it works and much more on the topic of water purification.
+But this is just an oversimplified instruction to the actual process.
+So, please read till the end to figure out how to how to make an activated charcoal water filter, how it works, and much more on the topic of water purification.

 Steps of Making an Activated Charcoal Water Filter

 You can easily make a water filter using activated charcoal, in any part of the world with the things available within your arm’s reach.
 The basic structure consists of – a layer of gravel, a layer of rocks, a layer of sand, and the final layer of activated charcoal.
 Water flows down all these layers to collect at the bottom which is then available for your daily usage.